 Want to know how you can get in trouble for using your mother tongue in Europe, in the European Union, in the twenty-first century?
-Come to Transylvania and find out.
+Come to Transylvania and find out – because using the wrong language in Romania can be quite costly.

 Very little progress has been made in Romania concerning the right of minorities to use their mother tongue in public institutions.
-Language rights, in practice, are simply not upheld.
+Rights relating to language in Romania, in practice, are simply not upheld.

 The Democratic Alliance of Hungarians in Romania, also known by its Hungarian acronym as RMDSZ, has advocated and struggled since the Romanian revolution in 1989 for the rights of the ethnic Hungarian minority in Romania.
 One would think, that since Romania has a president who is himself a member of an ethnic minority – President Klaus Werner Iohannis is a Transylvanian Saxon, which means he’s a member of Romania’s ethnic German minority and was, before becoming leader of the National Liberal Party, the leader of the Democratic Forum of Germans in Romania – that he would also be a staunch advocate of ethnic minority rights.